Since first emerging in Ontario in November, the Omicron variant has spread rapidly.

 Dentists must do their part to help slow the transmission of Omicron and preserve health system capacity by adhering to RCDSO’s COVID-19: Managing Infection Risks During In-Person Dental Care guidance document as well as the additional requirements outlined below, which are consistent with the direction of Ontario’s Chief Medical Officer of Health.

-- Dentists must don a fit-tested, seal-checked N95 respirator (or the equivalent, as approved by Health Canada) for all in-person patient interactions and for the provision of all direct clinical care.
+- Dentists must don a fit-tested, seal-checked N95 respirator (or the equivalent, as approved by Health Canada) for any patient interactions involving confirmed, suspected or probable COVID-19 cases, as well as for any aerosol generating procedure (AGP), regardless of the results of the patient’s screening.

-- Dentists and staff who are not yet fit-tested for an N95 respirator must don a well-fitted surgical/procedure mask, a KN95 respirator, or a non-fit-tested N95 respirator (or the equivalent, as approved by Health Canada).
-Dentists must make reasonable efforts to ensure that all staff who are not yet fit-tested for an N95 respirator obtain fit testing at the earliest opportunity
+- Dentists who are not yet fit-tested for an N95 respirator must don a well-fitted surgical/procedure mask, a KN95 respirator, or a non-fit-tested N95 respirator (or the equivalent, as approved by Health Canada).
+Dentists who are not yet fit-tested must make reasonable efforts to ensure that they obtain fit testing at the earliest opportunity

 Dentists are Temporarily Permitted to Administer COVID-19 Vaccines Under Supervision